|Nutrition Facts (per serving)|

-- The buttery nipple #3 uses a different flavor of schnapps.
+- The butterball #3 uses a different flavor of schnapps.
 To make it, pour 1 ounce of peach schnapps into a shot glass and float 1/2 ounce Irish cream liqueur on top.
 Again, you can shake it if you like.

-- The golden nipple adds Goldschläger and gets its name from the schnapps' signature gold flakes.
-For this one, pour 1/2 ounce each the cinnamon schnapps and butterscotch schnapps into a shot glass.
+- The golden butterball adds Goldschläger and gets its name from the gold flakes found in the cinnamon schnapps.
+For this one, pour 1/2 ounce each of the cinnamon schnapps and butterscotch schnapps into a shot glass.
 Slowly pour 1/2 ounce Irish cream liqueur on top so it floats.